nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Saving Data

 1. Missing data files
-    1. Delete the file `pm.save`, which should be in the same folder as `tp.jar`.
+    1. Delete the file `pm.save`, which should be in the same folder as `PatientManager.jar`.
-    1. Launch the app with `java -jar tp.jar`.
+    1. Launch the app with `java -jar PatientManager.jar`.
     1. Expected: Application should start up without any data.

 ## Appendix F: Command Summary